-I bet the patties could even be made ahead and kept in the freezer.
-That way, you’d just need to pull one or two out to fry in a pan for a quick meal.
+Just make the patties ahead and keep them in the freezer.
+That way, you’ll just need to pull one or two out to fry in a pan for a quick meal.

-I’m thinking the patties could also be frozen pre-cooked if you want to just pop them in the microwave.
+You can also freeze the patties pre-cooked if you want to just pop them in the microwave.
+Or you can thaw them in the refrigerator first.
 Either way, you may want to make a double or triple batch if freezing some for later.

 You’ll notice that I used nutritional yeast in the recipe.
 I’ve been using that as an alternative ingredient for cheese.
 Of course, if you aren’t following a dairy-free meal plan, feel free to use Parmesan cheese instead.

 You can change up the seasonings as well.
 Dill is a herb that would work well in these keto salmon patties.

 If you don’t have any canned salmon, other canned seafood works as well.
 I’ve tried it with tuna and crabmeat.
 Crab cakes are one of my favorites.

 It’s a good idea to keep a bag of pre-crushed pork rinds in the freezer.
 That way, you don’t have to waste time crushing just the amount needed for the recipe.
 And freezing them helps eliminate some of the pork taste.